 This is where we have occasional special features.

-It was wonderful to see the Exmouth Festival back in 2022, having been cancelled for the two years in a row due to the Covid pandemic
+It was wonderful to see the Exmouth Festival back from 2022, having been cancelled for the two years in a row due to the Covid pandemic.

 In March 2022 we were invited to put forward our views on East Devon's cultural scene for the next decade - https://eastdevon.gov.uk/community-engagement/culture-strategy-consultation/.
 This is all about about East Devon’s cultural scene – including everything from our museums and theatres to art galleries.
 It all comes as part of a new cultural strategy EDDC is developing which looks to set out an ambitious, ten-year vision and plan of action for how EDDC can develop and deliver creative activities across East Devon.
 The strategy is being made with the help of consultants Festivals and Events International (FEI).